SpeagleYao/Academic-Homepage/content/home/research.md

       ![plp_img](/img/plp_img.jpg)
       <br/>

-      * Propose a provenance-based approach towards identifying influential inputs in PLP programs
+      * Propose a provenance-based approach in PLP programs

-      * Evaluate the system in a visual question answering scenario and demonstrate its effectiveness
+      * Evaluate the system in two applications

+      * Prove reasonable performances in practical scenarios

-      * Ready to submit the paper to VLDB2021 as the fourth author
+      * Submit the paper to VLDB2021 as the fourth author

+      * Personal Contribution: Run parts of the experiments and participate in paper revising

 ---